 By 8th March 1814, Soult was falling back on Toulouse while Wellington waited for the rains to cease before resuming his advance.

-Battle Honours and Medal for the Battle of Orthez:
+Medal and Battle Honour for the Battle of Orthez:

 Anecdotes and traditions from the Battle of Orthez: